MayneDev/Daily-DSA-Challenge/README.md

 - <a href="https://leetcode.com/problems/maximum-depth-of-binary-tree">104.
 Maximum Depth of Binary Tree - Leetcode - Easy</a>
 - <a href="https://leetcode.com/problems/diameter-of-binary-tree">543.
 Diameter of Binary Tree - Leetcode - Easy</a>
 - <a href="https://leetcode.com/problems/same-tree">100.
 Same Tree - Leetcode - Easy</a>
+- <a href="https://leetcode.com/problems/subtree-of-another-tree">572.
+Subtree of Another Tree - Leetcode - Easy</a>